 Watercolor Painting Tip

 Watercolors dry lighter than when they’re first applied.
 You usually have to apply the paint in a value higher up the scale to get the tone you want in the end.

 More On Value, Color, Shadow and Light

 Take these lessons and turn your attention to creating dramatic light filled and shadow drenched watercolor paintings.
-To get inspiration and myriad approaches from 130 of the best contemporary artists practicing in the medium, you have to get your hands on even more of Michael Reardon’s enlightening instruction.
+To do so, get your hands on even more of Michael Reardon’s enlightening instruction.
 His Watercolor Painting – Light and Color in Cityscapes DVD is just the thing.
 Nuff said.
 Enjoy!